balamsoft/twitter-tools/README.md

 - go to Twitter.com > Configuration & Privacy > Advanced Options > Import List
 - select the file you saved before

+Note: If Twitter says the file is too large you can create another CSV file and paste there a small amount of accounts, then load the file, then repeat with another subset.

 That's it!